tranjt/aprotracker/README.md

   </tr>
 </table>

 User can create personal routines from here.
-Name and atleast one exercise must be included for the routine to be valid.
+Name and at least one exercise must be included for the routine to be valid.
 The routine name must be unique for validity.
+An error notice will notify if name already exist.

-Selection of exercises can be done via add exercises button which takes the user to the exercise selection screen.
+Selection of exercises can be done via add exercise button which takes the user to the exercise selection screen.
 The screen displays all available exercises both preexisting and user made exercises.
 Selection can be made multiple times all selection are stored.
-User can remove unwanted exercise selections.
+User can remove unwanted exercise selections, via the trash can button bottom left of the exercise card.
 Once a selection is made user can edit field on the exercises.
-These are set count, rep count, exercise duration and weight to be used.
-These stats are meant as goal reference to achieve in a routine, it will be displayed a placeholder in the input field during a routine execution.
+These values are set count, rep count, exercise duration and weight.
+These values are meant as goal reference to achieve in a routine, it will be displayed a placeholder in the input field during a routine execution.

 When a valid routine have been made it will be added to the top of the routine list on the workout screen.

 ### Exercise

 <img src="https://raw.githubusercontent.com/tranjt/aprotracker/main/documentation/pictures/exercise_screen.jpg" width="270">

 User can view all available exercises here, both user made and premade.
 All exercises are pressable which will take the user to a detail view screen of the exercises.
-User made exercise will have a trash can on the bottom right corner for deletion.
-The plus button on bottom right of the exercise screen will take the user to exercise creation screen.
+User made exercises will have a trash can on the bottom right corner for deletion.
+The plus button on bottom right of the exercise screen will take the user to the exercise creation screen.

 ### Exercise creation